-- 1. PLDT medical and dental missions: Provided free medical and dental services for victims of calamities and disasters, impoverished constituents of various municipalities as well as indigenous minority groups. - 2.
-Bloodletting project: "Dugong PLDT", in partnership with the Philippine Children's Medical Center (PCMC) and Philippine National Red Cross (PNRC), PLDT employees from various offices donate blood in support of the Department of Health's (DOH) campaign of providing safe blood to those in need. - 3.
+- 1. PLDT medical and dental missions: Provided free medical and dental services to victims of calamities and disasters, impoverished constituents of various municipalities and indigenous minority groups. - Bloodletting project: "Dugong PLDT", in partnership with the Philippine Children's Medical Center (PCMC) and Philippine National Red Cross (PNRC), PLDT employees from various offices donate blood in support of the Department of Health's (DOH) campaign of providing safe blood to those in need. - 3.
 Feeding program: Part of PLDT's efforts of promoting good nutrition among the marginalized families in the communities of Barangay 19, Bacolod.